-If the registration information is still stored in the PS
+If the registration information is still stored in the PS Using the KX-TD7680

 Testing the Operation

 Walk around the service area while having a conversation using a registered PS.
 If noise is frequent or conversations disconnect, relocate the CSs or install an additional CS.